 On the face of it, many offers seem pretty similar, however many can be quite deceptive and you need to figure out the true value of a offer to be able to adequately compare two bookies.

 For example, some bookmakers will return the free bet stake to you along with your winnings, whilst others will not.
 A £25 free bet where the free bet stake is returned is obviously of greater value than a £25 free bet where it isn’t.

 Here are the key factors to take into consideration when comparing betting offers:

 The first thing to look at is what type of offer it is.
-There are generally two kinds of promotion – free bets and betting bonuses.
+There are generally two main kinds of promotion that you’ll come across – free bets and betting bonuses.

 Free Bets – A free bet is given usually as a token or credit which can then be used to place a bet at the betting site.
-If the bet wins, the profit is yours.
+If the bet wins, the win is yours.
 And if you lose, well, you lose.
-Free bets are usually in the form of a matched bet issued after you have deposited and placed a bet with your own money although a couple of less common types also exist including a no deposit free bet (where you get a free bet token just for signing up, no deposit needed) and a no lose bet (where you only receive a free bet if your qualifying bet loses).
+Free bets are usually issued after you have deposited and placed a bet with your own money, with some sites crediting you once you’ve placed the bet and others requiring your qualifying bet to settle first.